atapas/nextjs-analytics/README.md

 NEXT_PUBLIC_TWITTER_LINK=<YOUR_TWITTER_LINK>
 ```

-> Please Not: Only first two enironment variables are mandatory!
+> Please Note: Only first two enironment variables are mandatory!

 Run this command,